-Scoring range is a major pointer to elaborate upon in our discussion of IELTS vs PTE.
-The scoring range for the IELTS Exam in between band 1 to band 9.
+The scoring range is a major pointer to elaborate upon in our discussion of IELTS vs PTE.
+The scoring range for the IELTS Exam is between band 1 to band 9.
 It is given for each section and the individual scores are rounded up in order to calculate the final band score.
 Based on the scoring, the candidate’s skill level may range from an expert user to a non-user.

-The score range of PTE Exam is between 10 to 90 and it is automated in nature.
-It is of two types, i.e, partial credit and correct or incorrect.
-In the case of partial credit, points will be deducted for wrong answers and in case of correct or incorrect, wrong answers do not result in loss of points.
-Based on the scoring, the candidate’s skills level may range from being capable of interaction to be able to speak and comprehend with ease.
+The score range of the PTE Exam is between 10 to 90 and it is automated in nature.
+It is of two types, i.e., partial credit and correct or incorrect.
+In the case of partial credit, points will be deducted for wrong answers and in the case of correct or incorrect, wrong answers do not result in loss of points.
+Based on the scoring, the candidate’s skills level may range from being capable of interaction to being able to speak and comprehend with ease.
 In the following table, you can find a score comparison between IELTS and PTE :